noizwaves/pcf/terraform/gcp/pas/README.md

 TODO: Possible automated steps
 ```
 gcloud dns --project=cf-sandbox-aneumann record-sets transaction start --zone=dragonfruit-zone
 gcloud dns --project=cf-sandbox-aneumann record-sets transaction add VALUE --name=NAME.dragonfruit.63r53rk54v0r.com. --ttl=60 --type=TXT --zone=dragonfruit-zone
 ...
 gcloud dns --project=cf-sandbox-aneumann record-sets transaction execute --zone=dragonfruit-zone
 ```

+Use the following files that are generated:
+- `fullchain.pem`:  use this in Opsman only
+- `cert.pem`: use this everywhere a cert is needed
+- `privkey.pem`: use this everywhere a private key is needed
+- `chain.pem`: use this in the GCP LB (maybe is needed? maybe not)

 #### Self Signed